friends-of-presta/security-advisories/_posts/2023-01-23-correosoficial.md

 severity: "high (7.5)"
 ---

-From version v1.1.0.0 and v1.2.x+ correosoficial Module for Prestashop 1.7.x allows remote attackers to read local files and attack intranet hosts.
+From version v1.1.0.0 and v1.2.x+ correosoficial Module for PrestaShop 1.7.x allows remote attackers to read local files and attack intranet hosts.

 ## Summary